 The white grape variety comes from the border area Italy / Slovenia.
 Synonyms include Avola, Erbula, Gargania, Rabola, Rabiola, Rebolla, Ribolla Bianca, Ribolla Gialla di Rosazzo, Ribolla di Rosazzo and Ribuèle ( Italy ); Jarbola, Jerbula, Ribola Bijela ( Croatia ); Garganija, Garganja, Grganc, Rebula, Rebula Bela, Zelena Rebula ( Slovenia ).
-According to DNA analysis seems one Parent-offspring relationship with the variety Gouais blanc possible.
-Despite seemingly indicative synonyms or morphological She may not share similarities with the varieties Garganega.
-Pignoletto (Ribolla Riminese), Prosecco Lungo (Ribolla Spizade) or Robola be confused.
+According to DNA analysis seems one Parent-offspring relationship with the variety Gouais Blanc possible.
+Despite apparently indicative synonyms or morphological It must not be similar to the varieties Garganega.
+Pignoletto (Ribolla riminese), Prosecco Lungo (Ribolla Spizade) or Robola be confused.
 There is no relation to the red variety Schioppettino (with the synonym Ribolla Nera).

-After unverifiable hypothesis, she should be a descendant of Pliny the Elder (23-79) mentioned famous Pucinum his.
-In any case, the variety was mentioned in Friuli already in 1296 in connection with the sale of a Rabola wine, in which also Pope Boniface VIII (1235-1303) was involved.
-The significance testifies to a ban issued in 1402 by the city of Udine against the adulteration of the vine.
-The writer Giovanni Boccaccio (1313-1375) mentioned it in a book in which he railed against gluttony.
-It is probably the sort of wine often mentioned in the Middle Ages Reinval, In any case, in the 14th century it was widespread in Friuli (Italy) and Istria (Slovenia).
-Only after the Phylloxera disaster the stock fell sharply.
+According to a non-verifiable hypothesis, it should be a descendant of Pliny the Elder (23-79) mentioned famous Pucinum his.
+In any case, the variety in Friuli was already mentioned in 1296 in connection with the sale of a Rabola wine, in which Pope Boniface VIII (1235-1303) was also involved.
+Its importance is evidenced by the city of Udine banning the adulteration of the vine in 1402.
+The writer Giovanni Boccaccio (1313-1375) mentioned them in a script in which he railed against gluttony.
+It is probably the type of wine that is often mentioned in the Middle Ages Reinval, In any case, it was widespread in Friuli (Italy) and Istria (Slovenia) in the 14th century.
+Only after the Phylloxera disaster the stock declined sharply.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012